firasjurdi009-dotcom/res2/README.md

-# TixuAI — Next.js starter
+# Aivana — Next.js starter

 This repo is a starter kit for a course-selling site.
 It includes a Next.js landing page, a modular Checkout modal, and example API endpoints for Stripe.